Important Setup Notes: Before following this guide, ensure you have your correct Account ID from your CookieChimp dashboard. If you’re testing on

 Replace

-Drop the logger onto any page (or mount once inapp/layout.tsx
+Drop the logger onto any page (or mount once inapp/layout.tsx if you prefer a global listener).

 - Start your app and open the homepage.